v-pbartley/openhack-mc4h/README.md

 1. A solid foundation in MS Azure fundamentals
 2. A working knowledge of the Fast Healthcare Interoperability Resources R4 (FHIR R4) data standard
-3. Familiarity with the MS Dynamics/Dataverse platform.
+3. Familiarity with the MS Dynamics/Dataverse platform

 # When is this taking place?